patema-x86/media-Collection/README.md

-# Nothing but just some useful media files for this project
+## Nothing! but just some useful media files for this project.